sourcetoad/react-native-idscan-sdk/README.md

 ## iOS Quirks

-This plugins requires the following usage descriptions:
+This plugins requires the following usage descriptions added to the application plist:

-- `NSCameraUsageDescription` specifies the reason for your app to access the device's camera.
+- `NSCameraUsageDescription` specifies the reason for your app to access the device’s camera.
-- `NSPhotoLibraryUsageDescription` specifies the reason for your app to access the user's photo library.
+- `NSPhotoLibraryUsageDescription` specifies the reason for your app to access the user’s photo library.

 ## Android Quirks